afniko/University/README.md

 ```

 ### Create execute jar
-For create execute jar file and type in the following command and hit "Enter"
+For create execute jar file and type in the following command and hit "Enter" Then get jar file
 ```
 mvn clean install
 ```